 Equitable Service for Private District provides equitable services to participating private non-profit schools per Title I, Part A Equitable Services Provisions.
 PNPs receive their own Emergency Assistance for Non-Public Schools (EANS) services from TEA per statute.
 LEAs have no role.
 Program Intent Code (PIC) Use appropriate Program In tent Code for each expense; if not for a specific program use code 99.
-Time & Effort split-funded between ESSER and activities ords (sometimes called "time and effort" reporting) only if an individual employee is that are not allowable under the ESSER program. are not allowable under ESSER, and thus we to use funds on "activities that are necessar tuations in which an employee of an LEA would perform multiple activities where some vould be required to maintain time distribution records, given that an LEA is authorized by to maintain the operation of and continuity of services in [an LEA] and continuing to "prevent, prepare for, and respond to the COVID-19 pandemic."
+Time & Effort rds (sometimes called "time and effort" reporting) only if an individual employee is that are not allowable under the ESSER program. are not allowable under ESSER, and thus w to use funds on "activities that are necessar tuations in which an employee of an LEA would perform multiple activities where some yould be required to maintain time distribution records, given that an LEA is authorized y to maintain the operation of and continuity of services in [an LEA] and continuing to o "prevent, prepare for, and respond to the COVID-19 pandemic."
 Monitoring and Audit reviews of ESSER I, ESSER II, and ESSER of all stimulus funding.
 TEA's Division of Federal Fiscal Monitoring will conduct fiscal III grants each year of the period of availability.
-The program office in the Department of conduct program compliance validations each year of the period of availability.
-Documentation to Maintain for Audits and Monitoring other applicable grant requirements.
-Audito management, budgetary controls, allowabili review source documentation supporting bowere allowable, allocable, reasonable, and following documentation to demonstrate core.
-Policies and procedures Detailed general ledgers and payroll jo Procurement records (e.g., contracts, leave Personnel records including job descripto payment Needs assessment and/or planning do Inventory records of equipment purchates Source documentation supporting experienced check/check registry/screens applicable, indicating that payment was Spreadsheet or other documents with urnals compliant with FASRG easing agreements) ptions, salary authorizations, payroll and time and effort records (if applicable) reconciled cuments describing the need for the use of program funds sed with grant funds enditure of grant funds (e.g., purchase orders with accompanying Invoices, receipts, shot from accounting system, proof of electronic payment/payment screenshots,(as
+The program office in the Department of onduct program compliance validations each year of the period of availability.
+Documentation to Maintain fo Audits and Monitoring Auditors will request and review documentation to verify that program funds were obligated in compliance with fiscal, program, and other applicable grant requirements.
+Auditors will review the LEA's financial management system, internal controls, cash management, budgetary controls, allowability of costs, period of availability, and set-asides.
+Additionally, auditors will request and review source documentation supporting both payroll and non-payroll costs to determine that expenditures charged to grant funds were allowable, allocable, reasonable, and necessary to meet program requirements.
+At a minimum, the LEA should maintain the following documentation to demonstrate compliance with program requirements.
+Policies and procedures Detailed general ledgers and payroll journals compliant with FASRG Procurement records (e.g., contracts, leasing agreements) Personnel records including job descriptions, salary authorizations, payroll and time and effort records (if applicable) reconcil to payment Needs assessment and/or planning documents describing the need for the use of program funds Inventory records of equipment purchased with grant funds Source documentation supporting expenditure of grant funds (e.g., purchase orders with accompanying Invoices, receipts, canceled check/check registry/screenshot from accounting system, proof of electronic payment/payment screenshots, (as applicable, indicating that payment was made Spreadsheet or other documents with relevant supporting documentation reconciling payment documentation to dollar amount that includes description of how funds were used, a unique payment number, the date payment was recorded, and a signato